asdfff711/todo_markdown/Part 1 - Setting up.md

 #### Enable Debug / Development Mode

-When we are updating and developing the website, we want any changes we apply to be reflected
+When we are updating and developing the website, we want any changes we apply to be reflected immediately.

 For Linux, Mac, Linux Subsystem for Windows, Git Bash on Windows, etc.: